 2-CCD HDR – A method of capturing high dynamic range (HDR) images using a beam-splitter prism to simultaneously send the identical high contrast scene to two precisely-aligned CCDs.
 By individually adjusting the exposure settings of the two CCDs, one imager can be set to properly expose the darker portions of the scene while the other can properly capture the brighter areas of the scene.
 An image processing algorithm, either in the camera or on an external computer, can then “fuse” these two images together to extend the dynamic range of the image beyond that of a single imager.

-2-CCD multi-imager – A camera containing two CCDs affixed to a beam-splitter prism and precisely-aligned to a common optical plane such that the same image is simultaneously passed to both imagers.
-By varying the CCDs and the filter coatings on the prism, a 2-CCD camera can be designed for monochrome HDR, color HDR, low-noise double-speed operation, or a variety of multi-spectral configurations, such as simultaneous color images and near-infrared imaging of the same scene.
+2-CCD / 2-CMOS multi-imager – A camera containing two CCDs or two CMOS sensors affixed to a beam-splitter prism and precisely-aligned to a common optical plane such that the same image is simultaneously passed to both imagers.
+By varying the sensors and the filter coatings on the prism, a 2-CCD/2-CMOS camera can be designed for a variety of multi-spectral configurations, such as simultaneous color images and near-infrared imaging of the same scene.
+Some older 2-CCD models were also designed for monochrome HDR, color HDR, and/or low-noise double-speed operation, though no current models are available with those capabilities.

 3-CCD / 3-CMOS – Describes color CCD and CMOS cameras which have separate sensors for the Red, Green and Blue color bands.
 This is the typical construction of broadcast cameras, and this technology has been adopted for certain industrial and medical applications.
 In 4-CCD cameras, an extra chip has been added to simultaneously detect the near infrared light spectrum.
 The major advantage of this architecture is that the camera has full resolution in all 3 color bands.